Are You Getting Enough Sleep and Is It The Right Quality?

 Getting up and going to bed at the same every day sets your body clock.
 Lying in at weekends completely disrupts your body clock, so come Monday morning your body is expecting to lie in again, so regular waking up and sleeping times will help immensely.

 Regular moderate exercise at least 4 hours away from sleep, if not more, will also help improve sleep quality.
-Beware of overtraining as this can actually spike your cortisol levels and lead to adrenal dysregulation.
+Beware of overtraining as this can actually spike your cortisol levels and may lead to adrenal fatigue.

 You might be surprised to hear that it’s not just the lighting at night but also the light that you take directly through your retinas first thing in the morning that can help to reset our sleep / wake rhythms.
 Try getting 20 minutes of either direct sunlight or full spectrum daylight directly into your retinas (without glasses or contact lenses) every morning.

 Hydration can hugely impact on the quality of your sleep.
-I was on sleeping pills for years and still only getting 3 hours of sleep a night, but when I started to hydrate I never had a problem with insomnia again and was able to come off the sleeping pills.
+I was on sleeping pills for years and still only getting 3 hours of sleep a night, but when I started to hydrate I found myself suffering less.
+Being better hydrated assisted with my sleeping and I stopped relying on sleeping pills.
 We lose water naturally even when sleeping as we lose it through our breath.
 So check out my blog on hydration to read more about how to keep hydrated.

 According to the Sleep Council, “hot, cold and draughty rooms can seriously impact on your sleep.”
 They suggest that the ideal room temperature for a good night sleep should be between 16 to 18°C (60 to 65°F).